Støre cabinet: Members

 On 14 October 2021, Jonas Gahr Støre's cabinet ministers were appointed by King Harald V. The cabinet consists of 19 ministers; one fewer than the previous Solberg cabinet.
 It had eleven ministers from Labour and eight from Centre, reflecting the parties' numerical strength in Parliament.
-The Labour Party took over the Centre Party's remaining eight positions upon their withdrawal from the coalition government in February 2025.
+The Labour Party took over the Centre Party's remaining eight positions upon the latter party's withdrawal from the coalition government in February 2025.

 At appointment the cabinet consisted of ten women and nine men, two of whom (Brenna and Vestre) survived the 2011 Norway attacks.
-At age 28, Emilie Enger Mehl became the youngest person to serve as the minister of justice in the Norwegian government.
+Aged 28, Emilie Enger Mehl became the youngest person to serve as the minister of justice in the Norwegian government.
 This was also the third time in Norwegian history that a cabinet had a women majority.
 The coalition is politically centre-left.

 A cabinet reshuffle was held on 16 October 2023.
 The Minister of Digitalisation position was re-established, thereby increasing the number of ministers to 20.

+Støre reshuffled his cabinet again on 11 September 2026.